TokamakUI/Tokamak/README.md

 rendering this "configuration".
 If you're familiar with React, nodes in Gluon correspond to [elements in React](https://reactjs.org/docs/glossary.html#elements).
-When `Children` is an array of nodes, we can indirectly form a tree of nodes, describing the app's UI.
+When `Children` is an array of nodes, we can indirectly form a tree describing the app's UI.
 Corollary, nodes are immutable and `Equatable`.
 You'd only need to use the standard `AnyNode` type provided by Gluon: